Wasanhendi/DevTaskSimplified/README.md

 # DevTaskSimplified
+This task is to retrieve specific models by year and make.

+Work Steps:
-First Step: integrate with given API .
+First Step: integrate with the given API by manufacturing year make id and save result.
-Secound Step : map Csv file to c# class using LinqToCsv Library in order to get Id for entered make third step : i pass the returned Make Id to the given API To return Models by specific year and specific make id
+Second step: map CSV file to the c# class using LinqToCsv Library in order to get ID for entered make name Third step: I pass the returned Make ID to the given API To return Models by specific year and specific Make ID